Opioid Overdose Response Training

 Who should attend?

-If you are concerned that a loved one is at risk for overdosing on heroin or prescription pain medication, this training is for you.
+Individuals concerned that a loved one is at risk for overdosing on heroin or prescription pain medication and those with certificates that will expire within the next three months are encouraged to attend this training.

 What will I learn?